danielvillahermosadominguez/shopping_list_vue/docs/stage-I/firstpilot.md

   * component: focused on the component behaviours without to take into account integrations with other components or pages = testing library + jest
   * Page: For us, our aceptance test.
 Integration of the components and graphql.
 For this purpose, we have created a fixture which is a light backend with the data in memory.
   * end to end: we haven't done this kind of tests in this kata.
 You should use cypress or a similar tool but we think they are not neccesary at this moment.
-* **Continuous integration**.
+* **Continuous Delivery**.
 We use github actions to transpile the application, pass the acceptance, component and unit tests and scan the code quality with sonarqube.
 *  ** Deployment **.
-(To be developed) We have used Azure to deploy and docker.
+We have used Azure to deploy and docker.
 Github actions do it in a job.